openmeteo/enhydris/doc/dev/webservice-api.rst

    {
      "non_field_errors": [
-       "A time series with timeseries_group_id=2 and type=Raw already exists" ]
+       "A time series with timeseries_group_id=2 and type=Initial already exists" ]
    }